aminerachyd/website/docs/Docs/fuse_read_page_cache.md

 }
 ```

 To read while trying to use the page cache, we have to use a "no DIRECT_IO" flag.
 The first condition is thus checked and we enter the routine `fuse_cache_read_iter` defined as follows:

+---

+### fuse_cache_read_iter
 ```c
 static ssize_t fuse_cache_read_iter(struct kiocb *iocb, struct iov_iter *to)
 {